chenxingqiang/secret-learn/doc/computing/parallelism.rst

 The `n_jobs` parameters of estimators always controls the amount of parallelism managed by joblib (processes or threads depending on the joblib backend).
-The thread-level parallelism managed by OpenMP in jax-sklearn's own Cython code or by BLAS & LAPACK libraries used by NumPy and SciPy operations used in jax-sklearn is always controlled by environment variables or `threadpoolctl` as explained below.
+The thread-level parallelism managed by OpenMP in secret-learn's own Cython code or by BLAS & LAPACK libraries used by NumPy and SciPy operations used in secret-learn is always controlled by environment variables or `threadpoolctl` as explained below.
 Note that some estimators can leverage all three kinds of parallelism at different points of their training and prediction methods.